saracuriel/VP-Onboarding-Doc/level_1/classes.rst

 	  - Definition and usage note
 	  - URI
 	* - `Patient Registries <properties/patient_registry.html>`_ **(Resource Type)**
-	  - Defines all the patient registries for this EJP RD resource in the case where datasets are about content of a rare disease resource such as a patient registry.
+	  - Defines all the patient registries for this ERDERA resource in the case where datasets are about content of a rare disease resource such as a patient registry.
 This class can be used under Catalogue.
 	  - ejprd:PatientRegistry
 	* - `Biobanks <properties/biobanks.html>`_ **(Resource Type)**
-	  - Defines all the biobanks for this EJP RD resource in the case where datasets are about the content of a rare disease resource such as a biobank.
+	  - Defines all the biobanks for this ERDERA resource in the case where datasets are about the content of a rare disease resource such as a biobank.
 This class can be used under Catalogue.
 	  - ejprd:Biobank
         * - `Distribution <properties/distribution.html>`_
 	  - A single dataset can be made available via a Data Service.
 It is important to note that this requirement is being imposed for all health data providers.
 Its implementation here is not an arbitrary decision, but rather a regulatory obligation that is expected to be met.
 Implementing it here offers a clear way to ease compliance with the requirement and ensures consistency across the board.
 Note that distributions are entirely optional.